+Who is the best pound-for-pound fighter on the planet?
 There is art and science in our list, and some good ol' down-home opinion based on what fight fan Jack Randall sees in the Octagon.
-See the OddsShark Pound-For-Pound MMA Rankings below and check back for updates . . .
+See the OddsShark Pound-For-Pound Rankings below and watch for updates.

-2. Cain Velasquez (13-1) – UFC
+2. Cain Velasquez (13-1)

-Chris Weidman is not only the fighter who dethroned and potentially retired Anderson Silva, he is also undefeated in 11 professional fights.
+Chris Weidman is not only the fighter who dethroned and potentially retired Anderson Silva, he is also undefeated in his professional career.
 He has dominated all of his opponents with a combination of boxing and wrestling skills that allow him to control fights regardless of where they’re fought.
 Weidman will have the potential to rise in the rankings if he can maintain his dominance over the division’s best contenders.

 Demetrious Johnson has established himself as the best little man in MMA with recent wins over the best Flyweight fighters in the UFC.
 Johnson has also contended for the title at Bantamweight, recording wins against some of the best 135-pound fighters in MMA.